mhaddon/reddit-sts-agent/README.md

 The PORT & CALLBACK_PATH are dependant on the config for the `redirect uri` on the apps config on Reddit.

 For example: A `redirect uri` of `http://localhost:65010/reddit_callback` would have the PORT of `65010` and the CALLBACK_PATH of `reddit_callback`

+A containerised version is provided for environments without python or a different setup.
+Run `run_auth_server_in_container.sh`

 ---